Bricktech2000/Notes/notes/wealth.md

 **see** [[fact]]

-the average person in a rich country (such as Canada, the United States or Germany) has an income more than 10 times greater than a person in a poor country &mdash; [[eco1102 h introduction to macroeconomics]]
+the average person in a rich country (such as Canada, the United States or Germany) has an income more than 10 times greater than a person in a poor country &mdash; ECO1102 Introduction to Macroeconomics

 being [[wealth]]y does not significantly improve one's quality of life &mdash; seemingly a consensus among the wealthy